AlaskaAirlines/AuroSvelteDemo/README.md

 | npm run build | Production build in the `build` folder.
 | npm run dev | Runs dev server with browser sync enabled.

-## Setting up new React project with Auro Web Components
+## Setting up a new Svelte project with Auro Web Components

 The following steps will let you start using Web Components in your Svelte application across all [supported browsers](https://auro.alaskaair.com/support/browsersSupport).